Parliamentary.ai

 Overview

-The Education (Information Sharing) Bill aims to clarify and expand the rules around sharing information about students and former students in England and Wales, primarily to improve the evaluation of education and training programs and assist with career tracking.
-The bill allows for increased information sharing between educational institutions, government bodies, and other relevant organisations while maintaining safeguards around student privacy.
+The Education (Information Sharing) Bill aims to clarify and expand the rules around sharing information about students and former students in England and Wales.
+The bill allows for more data sharing between educational institutions, government bodies, and other designated organizations to improve education and training, and to monitor student outcomes.

 Description

-This bill makes changes to existing legislation to allow for greater data sharing relating to students and former students.
+This bill makes changes to existing education legislation to allow for greater information sharing.
 Key aspects include:

 Government Spending